-Download English pdf.
+Download English pdf

 The Lord hears and answers.
 Praise the Lord!

-Prayer requests from Global Diaspora Forum participants
+Prayer requests from Global Diaspora Network participants